danielpetrov18/Evaluation-Approaches-for-Retrieval-Augmented-Generation-RAG-/Readme.md

 ### Running inside a VM (Optional)

-You need a virtualization technology.
-I used VirtualBox, however you are free to pick whichever you like.
+If you want to test in a safe environment you will need a virtualization technology.
+I recommend VirtualBox, however you are free to pick whichever you like.

 - `sudo apt install virtualbox`

-The particular [OS](https://ubuntu.com/download/desktop?version=24.04&architecture=amd64&lts=true) (Ubuntu 24.04.2 LTS) I used.
+The particular [OS](https://ubuntu.com/download/desktop?version=24.04&architecture=amd64&lts=true) (Ubuntu 24.04.2 LTS) I recommend.

 After installing VirtualBox and the ISO image create a virtual machine, launch the instance and follow the instructions.

 If at any point in time you face problems with running the applicaion run: `docker compose logs -f`.
 If there's not enough memory to host a model, use a smaller model.
 By default my project uses `llama3.1:8b`.
 However, smaller models like [llama3.2](https://ollama.com/library/llama3.2) are available.
-Be sure to modify the `CHAT_MODEL` environment variable under: `env/rag.env` and modify the `document_summary_model` under `project/backend/config.toml` (the bottom section).
+Be sure to modify the `CHAT_MODEL` environment variable under: `env/rag.env` and modify the `document_summary_model` under `project/backend/config.toml` (the ingestion section).

 ---